-Recent advances in surface reconstruction have introduced neural fields, such as neural Signed Distance Function (neural SDF)~\cite{park2019deepsdf,mescheder2019occupancy,cui2024numgrad,zhu2024ssp}, which are capable of predicting continuous SDF values for any given 3D coordinate.
-Our key observation is that neural SDF, which encodes the SDF mapping 3D coordinates to scalar distance values for 3D shape, exhibits a conceptual parallel to the mapping between pixel coordinates and pixel intensities in 2D images, as shown in Figure~\ref{fig:pixel_vs_point_vs_sdf} (c).
-Building on this analogy, we hypothesize that neural SDFs can be denoised by directly using noisy SDF observations with the same MSE loss strategy inspired by the Noise2Noise principle in image restoration.
+Recent advances in 3D shape surface reconstruction have introduced neural fields, such as neural Signed Distance Function (SDF) \cite{park2019deepsdf,mescheder2019occupancy,cui2024numgrad,zhu2024ssp}, which are capable of predicting continuous SDF values for any given query 3D coordinate.
+Our key observation is that neural SDF, which encodes the 3D shape as an SDF mapping from 3D coordinates to scalar distance values, exhibits a conceptual parallel to the mapping between pixel coordinates and pixel intensities in 2D images, as shown in Figure \ref{fig:pixel_vs_point_vs_sdf} (c).
+Building on this analogy, we hypothesize that neural SDFs can be denoised by using noisy SDF observations with the same MSE loss strategy inspired by the N2N principle in image restoration.

-In this work, we explore the use of noisy-target supervision in neural SDFs for surface reconstruction from noisy 3D point clouds.
-We propose NoiseSDF2NoiseSDF, an adaptation of the Noise2Noise framework applied to neural fields.
-The workflow of our NoiseSDF2NoiseSDF is illustrated in Figure~\ref{fig:denoising_framework}.
-The network first takes independently corrupted point clouds as input to predict the underlying clean SDF values.
-Instead of using clean SDFs as ground truth, we employ another noisy neural SDF, which is generated by off-the-shelf point-to-SDF methods, as the supervision target.
+In contrast to paired noisy 2D images that can be readily acquired from cameras, 3D neural fields are typically learned through neural networks.
+Because image coordinates are discrete and finite, simply following the image-level N2N approach and denoising the SDF values only at specified coordinates, cannot ensure that the denoised SDF field remains complete and continuous over an infinite coordinate domain.
+To address the above limitation, we propose training a neural field network with denoising capability to predict clean SDF values without being restricted to specific query coordinates.
+Specifically, we introduce NoiseSDF2NoiseSDF, a novel approach that employs noisy-target supervision within neural SDFs to enable robust surface reconstruction from noisy 3D point clouds.
+The denoising network takes independently corrupted point clouds as input and predicts the underlying clean SDF values.
+Instead of using clean SDFs as ground truth, we employ another noisy neural SDF, generated by off-the-shelf point-to-SDF methods, as the supervision target.
 We then minimize the discrepancy between the predicted SDF output and the noisy SDF target using MSE loss.
-The network learns to suppress noise and improve consistency across SDF values, leading to clean neural representations.
+Through this process, the network learns to suppress noise and improve consistency across SDF values, resulting in clean neural representations.